MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-functions.md

 ## Prepare your local environment

-The following examples highlight how to use the Azure AI Agent service function calling where function calls are placed on a storage queue by the Agent service to be processed by an Azure Function listening to that queue.
+The following examples highlight how to use the Azure AI Agent Service function calling where function calls are placed on a storage queue by the Agent Service to be processed by an Azure Function listening to that queue.

 You can find the template and code used here on [GitHub](https://github.com/Azure-Samples/azure-functions-ai-services-agent-python).